 I should add that I've heard that there are families where the baby learns to fall asleep with a few minutes of crying and never needs to be retrained.
 In those cases, it seems to me a wonderful solution.

 I should also acknowledge that I know many kids who were Ferbered as babies by their parents, who shall remain nameless because they are dear friends of mine.
 These kids all seem fine to me.
 So while I think Ferbering is a risk factor, it's hardly the worst thing you can do to your kids.
 Regular yelling because you're exhausted would be worse, in my view.
 And sleep deprivation definitely makes you a worse parent.

-But Ferbering is a risk factor, and an avoidable one, so if your child doesn't take to this within the first ten minutes of crying, it's important for you to know there are other, gentler methods for teaching your baby to put herself to sleep.
-One example that I highly recommend is Elizabeth Pantley's No Cry Sleep Solution, which is explained in more detail in Helping Your Baby Get to Sleep So You Can Too.
+But Ferbering is a risk factor, and an avoidable one, so it's important for you to know there are other, gentler methods for teaching your baby to put herself to sleep.
+You can begin encouraging gentle sleep habits that make it more likely that your chid will sleep at night even as early as three months; here's a whole article on how.
+You might also explore Elizabeth Pantley's No Cry Sleep Solution, which is explained in more detail in Helping Your Baby Get to Sleep So You Can Too.

 I think kids do fine, after the age of one year, IF the parent stays with the child while she's learning.
 It isn't crying that affects little ones negatively, or even disappointment, or sadness.
 What's bad for brain development is being left to cry uncomforted.
 So parents need to parent at night, just like they parent during the day.
 I also believe that that once the baby becomes verbal, the risks are greatly decreased, because she understands so much better what's happening.
 But it's always essential for the parent to stay in the room with the baby while the baby learns to put herself back to sleep.
 There's lots more on this on the page Teaching your toddler to put herself to sleep.